top of page

 The Maunsell Forts

-I am writing an article on the Maunsell forts off the coast of Kent and how they have been represented and reacted to since their wartime use.
+My continuing interest in the poetics of infrastructure has led to an article on the Maunsell forts off the coast of Kent and how they have been represented and reacted to since their wartime use.
 These are extraordinary objects – concrete and metal superstructures on concrete pontoons, which were floated out and then sunk so that they stood on sandbanks beside the main channels through the Thames estuary.
 They have been seen both as ‘industrial-era Stonehenges’ and as ‘cybernetic entities’.
 There is some fascinating material on the later history, in terms of the architecture culture’s reactions to them, political and legal difficulties, popular culture representations, and their use as pirate radio stations (in one case becoming the independent territory of Sealand).

 Monuments and Colonialism

 Monuments to colonialism are still common sights in London but increasingly these are being modified or mediated in new ways as debates about them have increased over the recent past.
-There are also many anti-colonial monuments, or monuments to figures and events of an anti-colonial provenance, and many of these long pre-date these recent debates.
+There are also many anti-colonial monuments, or monuments to figures and events of an anti-colonial provenance, and some of these long pre-date these recent debates.

 The subject has implications for how we determine what goes into public spaces, or spaces visible from public spaces.
-I will be teaching this subject as part of the Yale in London programme, and I want to write a short book about it.
+I will be teaching this subject this year as part of the Yale in London programme, and I want to write a short book about it.

 Other Projects